Episode 7: From Russia With Love

 Not just one kind of operation, a whole range of endeavors, aggressive, seemingly unconnected, risky.

-In this episode, for the first time in this series, we get to hear from Marcelec directly, in his own words.
+In this episode, for the first time in this series, we get to hear from Marcellek directly, in his own words.

-Because these messages messages between Marcellek, his friend, and others ended up in the hands of police when a spy ring run by Marcellek was caught and went on trial.
+Because these messages between Marcellek, his friend, and others ended up in the hands of police when a spy ring run by Marcelek was caught and went on trial.

-This is Hot Money Season 3: Agent of Chaos, episode 7.
+I'm Sam Jones.
+From the Financial Times and Pushkin Industries, this is Hot Money Season 3, Agent of Chaos, episode 7.

 From Russia with love.